ManuelVU/categorization-with-chmm/src/README.md

   a vector with the sampled values of $\tilde{alpha}$ and $\tilde{\beta}$ respectively, and a value of the potential energy of the sample to be used in the next iteration of the algorithm.

+  - `sample-prior-states.R` function that generates initial values for the hidden states of the CHMM.
+The function takes the following arguments: the number of chains or stimulus (`n_chains`), the number of trials per participant (`n_trials`), the number of participants (`n_participants`), the similarity between stimulus (`similarity`), the initial probability distribution over possible states (`initial_state_probability`), the inertia parameter in favor of category a and b (`inertia_category_a`, `inertia_category_b`) respectively.
+The output of the function is an array of size equal to the number of stimulus times the maximum number of trials times the number of participants.

+  - `transform-data-chmm.R` function that takes a directory to the experimental data and the stimulus features and returns a list that contains the responses by trial by participant in the experiment, the number of trials each participant responded to and the features of the stimulus used in the experiment.
+The output can be passed directly to the function in `chmm-sampler.R` to start the analysis.

 ----